Data Hosting Infrastructure for website for Didgebridge website Analytics

-We do not respond currently to web browsers Do Not Track signals from mobile operating systems or mobile apps or Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
+We do respond to web browsers Do Not Track signals from a web browser, mobile operating systems or mobile apps or Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.

 We give you choices about how we communicate with you.

 Email or Texting Communications you can stop receiving promotional email messages from Didgebridge by following the opt-out instructions provided in any such message you receive.
 Postal Mail You can stop receiving promotional postal mail from Didgebridge by following the opt-out instructions that may be included within those communications.
 Mobile Text Messages We only send you promotional mobile text messages if you explicitly ask to receive these (you opt in).
 You can stop receiving promotional text messages by following the instructions to opt out provided within that text messaging program.
 PLEASE NOTE: We will honor your request to stop receiving promotional email, text and postal messages from Didgebridge.
 However, we may continue to send you service-related communications such as emails confirming purchases through our websites.
 And we may keep information for record keeping, such as to ensure we fulfill consumer requests not to send particular types of messages.

 We take continual steps to keep your personal information accurate.
 Many Didgebridge campaigns provide access to view or update personal information you provided when you first registered online.
 Check where you registered to learn if you can view or update your information there.

 The CAN-SPAM Act is a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have emails stopped from being sent to them, and spells out tough penalties for violations.